petrvanblokland/DesignDesignSpace/Site.md

 ### Experience

-*Design Design Space* taps into 35 years of studio projects and over 50 years of combined experience of design education.
+*DesignDesign.Space* taps into 35 years of studio projects and over 50 years of combined experience of design education.
 Projects ranging from corporate identities, type design, typographic software, interiors, environmental design and running Design Games.

 ![DSGNWK_0582BWLow.jpg](docs/images/DSGNWK_0582BWLow.jpg)
 *Design Game on location at <a href="https://www.otis.edu" target="External">OTIS College of Art and Design</a>.
 Although the online training obviously doesn’t include this direct way of working together, it is the aim to offer the best possible online design space, using the latest technology.*